vetienne74/hpcscan/README.md

 You should get in the ouptput report (displayed on the terminal)

-* All tests marked as PASSED
+* All tests marked as PASSED (370 tests passed per test mode enabled)
 * No test marked as FAILED

 Check the summary at the end of report to have a quick look on this.